johnyeekim/codewars/README.md

 <br>
 '\####b \<kataname\>.py' represents best practice Kata solutions from the community.'

-If there is one \####a file for a given Kata, that's because my solutions was also the best practice solution!
+If there is one \####a file for a given Kata, that's because my solution was also the best practice solution!